tinymce/tinymce-docs/enterprise/system-requirements.md

 ## Premium Plugin Support

-### Word Copy/Paste (PowerPaste)
+### PowerPaste (Word Copy and Paste)

+{{site.companyname}} tests and supports using the PowerPaste plugin for copying content from versions of Microsoft Word and Microsoft Excel:
+* Covered by Microsoft Mainstream Support based on the [Microsoft Fixed Lifecycle Policy](https://support.microsoft.com/en-us/help/14085/fixed-lifecycle-policy).
+* Provided by Microsoft Office 365.

+#### PowerPaste Feature and Browser Support

-Word copy and paste is supported on all the browsers supported by {{site.productname}} Enterprise.
+PowerPaste (Word copy and paste) is supported on all the browsers supported by {{site.productname}} Enterprise.
 There is some variances of functionality for different browsers.
-Please see the information below for more details.

-#### Feature Matrix and Browser Support

 |                      | HTML Cleaning | Improved HTML Cleaning | Image Import  |
 |----------------------| :-----------: | :--------------------: | :-----------: |